-This email marketing technique allows you to send a customized invitation or message to specific email users.
+This email marketing technique allows you to send a customized invitation or message to specific email users for which you can use email automation.
 Every email you send will not be relevant to everyone on your mailing list.
 Your subscribers could be at various phases of the buying process or looking for other solutions.

 For example, your newest leads may want to read more and educate themselves about your business and products.
 In contrast, the older leads may look at how your brand can make their lives easier and other detailed information.

 This is where email list segmentation could help.
 Segmentation not only improves your relationship with your audience but also provides your emails with a personal touch.
 Consumers will always choose quality over quantity when it comes to email.

 If you’re like the majority who first looks at the subject and sender line while checking your email, then you know it’s because you want to focus on the most essential issues first.
 Research shows that 64% of email users open their mails judging from subject lines alone.
 Unless you catch your audiences’ attention with an enticing subject liner, it’s quite possible that your email might end up in spam box.